GreyGnome/KivyDnD/README.md

     def __init__(self, **kw):
         super(DraggableButton, self).__init__(**kw)
 ```
-In your .kv file (or Kivy language code section), include a declaration of
+Next, in your .kv file (or Kivy language code section), include a declaration of
-your DragNDropWidget which defines the `drop_func` and `failed_drop_func`
+your DragNDropWidget which defines the `drop_func` and (if you want) `failed_drop_func`.
-(if you want).
 Objects that are able to be dropped onto must have an id
 defined.
-The id will match one of the id's listed in `droppable_zone_objects`.
+The id will match one of the id's listed in `droppable_zone_objects`, which will
+determine which widgets you can drop this DragNDropWidget onto.
+Here we call the id
+`id_of_a_widget`, but it can be called anything you want, like `flatulent_fuzzbombs` or
+`laughing_llamas_are_ludicrous`.
+As long as the DragNDropWidget and widget(s) to be
+dropped upon match.
 ```
     DraggableButton:
         text: 'Button 1'